yanyan314/Singapore-Airlines-Interviews/README.md

 # 3. Self introduction for HR
    This is Zhang Yan Yan.
 I have more than 16 years working experience as software developer.
 I have solid experience on design and implement systems with high availbilty, performace and scalability.
 I also experienced in CI/CD pipeline design and deployment services on AWS.
 I believe that bringing my technical skills and problem-solving abilities to sigapore airline can contribute to enhancing the overall passenger experience.

+# 4. Why you want to leave your previous company?
+   My previous company deciside to move our project to India, so the entire team was laid off at the end of March.
+We were informed about this six months ago.
+During this period, we were in charge of building India team including recuitment and knowledge transfer.